-The ISO Foundation has a spending rate of 5 percent of the twelve-quarter average of total investments.
-Approximately \$5.0 million will be available within the next 12 months.
+The ISO Foundation has a spending rate of 5 percent of the twelve-quarter average of total investments, under which approximately \$5.6 million will be available within the next 12 months.
+An additional endowment draw of \$1.1 million has also been approved and is expected to be available during the next 12 months.

-ISO Foundation has a \$2 million line of credit that can be drawn upon as needed during the year and is then paid down according to a schedule when the draw is made (Note 7).
+ISO Foundation has a \$2 million line of credit that can be drawn upon as needed during the year and is then paid down according to a schedule when the draw is made (Note 6).